 (2) Applicants must decide what course of study will be their best option.
 Ultimately, having a minimum 12th grade reading and writing skill level is the key to passing the written examination phase for the Cadet, CHP.

-BACKGROUND INVESTIGATION, MEDICAL EVALUATION, PSYCHOLOGICAL EVALUATION, ACADEMY INVITATION a.
-Applicants are required to provide information in the following areas:
+BACKGROUND INVESTIGATION, MEDICAL EVALUATION, PSYCHOLOGICAL EVALUATION, ACADEMY INVITATION

 1. BACKGROUND INVESTIGATION.
 An initial interview appointment will be made with the applicant by the CHP officers who conduct the background investigation.